Skip to main content

 Self-guided historical walk (free)

-A 2.5-mile walk connecting 16 Revolutionary sites — Paul Revere's house, Old North Church, Faneuil Hall — that works as both a history lesson and the best free orientation to Boston's geography; the red-brick line on the sidewalk is easy to follow independently.
+A 2.5-mile walk connecting 16 Revolutionary sites: Paul Revere's house, Old North Church, Faneuil Hall.
+Works as both a history lesson and the best free orientation to Boston's geography.
+The red-brick line on the sidewalk is easy to follow independently.

 Art museum